beginning of content

 How is keratosis pilaris treated?

-Your doctor or pharmacist can give you advice about which creams to use.
+Ask your doctor or pharmacist for advice about which creams to use.

-Laser therapy can be used to treat keratosis pilaris.
-It can be helpful if your skin is very red and inflamed.
+Laser therapy may also be used to treat keratosis pilaris.
+It can improve redness and skin texture.

 Resources and support